nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.13.
 Saving the data

-Address book data are saved in the hard disk automatically after any command that changes the data.<br>
+DoTomorrow data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.
+       the file that contains the data of your previous DoTomorrow folder.

 **Q**: I found a bug in the program, how do I report it?<br>
 **A**: Please create a new issue via this [link](https://github.com/CS2103JAN2017-T11-B4/main/issues) with a detailed title and description.
 Please also include [BUG] in the beginning of the title.